Marple, Greater Manchester

 Marple is a town in the Metropolitan Borough of Stockport, Greater Manchester, England.
 It is on the River Goyt, 9 mi south-east of Manchester, 9 mi north of Macclesfield and 4 mi south-east of Stockport.
-In 2011, it had a population of 23,686.
+At the 2021 census, the built up area had a population of 12,970.

-Within the boundaries of the historic county of Cheshire, the town lies along the Peak Forest Canal which contains the Marple Lock Flight and Marple Aqueduct.
+It lies within the historic county boundaries of Cheshire (although its district Marple Bridge was historically partially in Derbyshire), and became part of Greater Manchester in 1974.
+The town lies along the Peak Forest Canal, which contains the Marple Lock Flight and Marple Aqueduct.
 The Roman Lakes, to the south-east of the town centre, attracts anglers and walkers.
-The town is served by two railway stations: Marple and Rose Hill Marple, providing access to the rail network in Greater Manchester and beyond.
+The town is served by two railway stations: Marple and Rose Hill Marple, providing access to the rail network in Greater Manchester, a direct line to Sheffield and beyond.
 It is also close to the Middlewood Way, a shared use path following the former Macclesfield, Bollington and Marple Railway line south from Rose Hill to Macclesfield.

 History

-Etymology
+Toponymy

 The first reference to Marple in written history was to Merpel, believed to be derived from the Old English maere pill, meaning 'the stream at the boundary'.